cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_12.rst

 | Usage: You shouldn't gossip about people behind their backs.
 | Usage: She went behind his back and spoke directly to his supervisor.
 |
-| lunch
-| Usage: public relations people lunch their clients there.
-| Phrase: do lunch
-| Definition: informal, chiefly North American meet for lunch.
-| Phrase: out to lunch
-| Definition: unaware of or inattentive to present conditions.
-| Phrase: there's no such thing as a free lunch / there is no free lunch.
-|
 | par
 | Defintion: (Golf) the number of strkes a first-class player should normally require for a hole or course.
 |